 3. Using a small regular tip screwdriver, slowly rotate the Fuel Needle clockwise then counterclockwise.

-Listen to the sound of the engine and adjust the Carburetor Fuel Needle to the setting where the engine is running smoothest and strongest.
+Listen to the sound of the engine and adjust the Carburetor Fuel Needle to the setting smoothest and strongest.
 This setting should be the correct Fuel Needle setting.

-- 4. Depress the Formulation Button. - 5.
-If the engine stops or hesitates, immediately release the Formulation Button and rotate the Fuel Needle counterclockwise 1/16th turn or less.
-Repeat steps 4 and 5 until the engine no longer hesitates or stops when beginning to fog.
+4. Pull up on the Formulation Lever.

+5. If the engine stops or hesitates, immediately release the Formulation Lever and rotate counterclockwise 1/16th turn or less.
+Repeat steps 3 and 4 until the engine no longer hesitates or stops when beginning to fog.